iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 Try evaluating it in the interactive session.
 The result should be 10.
 </section>

+TODO: Talk about "REPL" (meaning of the term)

 ### Notation

 In our example code, we often want to show the result of an expression